 Each attendee works through the process of making an icon with the support of Symeon.
 Workshops are typically limited to 12 students, so that each person can received personal attention and encouragement.
 All the materials and equipment needed to complete an icon are provided during the week together.
-The icons themselves are created on archival masonite boards, painted in egg tempera using earth pigments, and gilded with high karat gold leaf.
+The icons themselves are created on simple wooden boards, painted in egg tempera using earth pigments, and gilded with high karat gold leaf.
 The pigments themselves are usually prepared during class using a variety of tools, which are available for attendees to experiment with during the week.

 As those who have attended a workshop can attest, the effort involved in making an icon is demanding but extremely worthwhile.
 Many students have found the experience to be personally enriching and a blessing that inspires them into the future.